 Foreshadowing vs Chekhov’s Gun

 Chekhov’s Gun is a very famous type of foreshadowing.
-Referring to the works of Anton Chekhov, the device simply states that a gun that shows up in the beginning of a story must be fired at the story’s end.
+Referring to the works of playwright Anton Chekhov, the device simply states that a gun that shows up at the beginning of a story must be fired at the story’s end.

 Of course, Chekhov’s Gun can be more widely applied.
 The point of the rule is that details you emphasize early in a story should come back into play later on.
 Remind you of something?
 That’s foreshadowing.